Lane315/IntelliCockpitBench/README.md

 │   ├── image_question                        # Directory for storing image-question-related data (if applicable)
 │   └── images                                # Directory for storing input images
-├── Model_infer                               # Model inference module for testing and evaluation │   └── exmaple                               # Examples of running inference on different models │       ├── glm4v_example.py                  # Example of using the GLM-4V model for inference
+├── Model_infer                               # Model inference module for testing and evaluation │   └── example                               # Examples of running inference on different models │       ├── glm4v_example.py                  # Example of using the GLM-4V model for inference
 │       ├── gpt4o_example.py                  # Example of using the GPT-4O model for inference
 │       ├── images                            # Directory for storing test images for inference